Readability Score Checker — Free Online Tool

 Rules & Behavior

-- Flesch-Kincaid Grade: US school grade level to understand
+- Flesch-Kincaid Grade maps the readability directly to a US school grade level required to understand the text.

 Related Tools